scidsg/hushline-docs/src/prereqs/vps.md

 ### 2. Create a VPS

 Digital Ocean calls their VPS option Droplets.
-To create a droplet click the green "Create" button at the top of the screen, the click "Droplet."
+To create a droplet click the green "Create" button at the top of the screen, the click "Droplets."

 ![30-new-droplet](https://github.com/scidsg/project-info/assets/28545431/d46c934d-4917-486d-9845-67628b713bd6)